United Nations Electoral Roster

-To be eligible for the United Nations Single Electoral Roster, a candidate must have several years of specific experience in a variety of technical electoral fields and in at least two different countries.
-Experience as an election observer counts as relevant experience but not as advisory electoral experience, therefore it does not automatically qualify individuals for inclusion on the roster.
+To be eligible for the United Nations Single Electoral Roster, a candidate must have several years of experience in technical electoral fields and in at least two different countries.
+Experience as an election observer counts as relevant experience but not as advisory electoral experience.

 The United Nations Single Electoral Roster is administered and maintained by the Electoral Assistance Division in accordance with General Assembly resolution A/46/137 (link to resolution).

 What is electoral assistance and how can I get that experience?

 Electoral assistance is the provision of technical support or advice to national electoral management bodies.
 These advisory or support activities are often in fields including, but not limited to the following areas:

 - civic and voter education

 - increasing the participation of women and/or minorities

 - media, such as techniques for campaign reporting or covering the announcement of results

 United Nations Volunteers (UNV)

 The Electoral Assistance Division also works closely with UNV in selecting personnel for volunteer posts in electoral field missions.
 Persons registered with UNV are eligible for a variety of volunteer positions in electoral field projects and operations.
 UNV positions are a good way of obtaining comparative electoral experience in different countries in order to become eligible to join the electoral roster.